Benton County Planning Board denies battery energy storage facility on Bethlehem Road near Gravette in 6-1 vote | Arkansas Democrat Gazette

 Board member Linda Lloyd said she believes the company needed to take a year or more before bringing the proposal to the county Planning Department in order for fire departments and the community to be more informed about the technology.
 She said her main concern is protecting the public's safety and health.

-Tucker said compatibility may be the only grounds the board could deny the proposal.
+Tucker said compatibility may be the only grounds on which the board could deny the proposal.
 The company had followed the board's request to mitigate the noise at the site, he said.

 Bracy told Switzer and David Spotts, who is with SMT, they can bring the proposal back to the board or appeal the decision.
-Bracy said the project would be more advantageous if the project was in a more rural area of the county.
+Bracy said the project would be more advantageous if it were in a more rural area of the county.

 The planners' attention then turned to the Siloam Springs site.